physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 3. What can I do to make sure that my submission is successful?

  You can avoid most submission errors with the following steps:
-    a.
-Do not change the driver script.
+    - Do not change the driver script.
 We will only use the driver scripts (driver.m, driver.py, and driver.R, driver.jl) in the MATLAB, Python, R, and Julia example repositories ([https://github.com/physionetchallenges](https://github.com/physionetchallenges), so any changes that you make will not be used.
-    b.
-Do build your Docker image.
+    - Do build your Docker image.
 The above FAQ provides advice for common Docker-related issues.
-    c.
-Do test your Docker code on at least one file from the training dataset.
+    - Do test your Docker code on at least one file from the training dataset.
-    d.
-Do try to reduce the run time of your code by moving code from the run_12ECG_classifier function to the load_12ECG_model function for repeated tasks.
+    - Do try to reduce the run time of your code by moving code from the run_12ECG_classifier function to the load_12ECG_model function for repeated tasks.
 Most submissions run in a couple of hours on the test data.

 4. Do I need to upload the training data?
 What about the code for evaluating my algorithm?